-To do this, navigate to Settings > Reading and tick the box next to Discourage search engines from indexing this site.
+Log into the admin area of your WordPress website and navigate to Settings > Reading and tick/check the box next to Discourage search engines from indexing this site.

 You MUST remember to change the settings when your site is ready!

 When your site is ready for the world to see, you really must go back to the settings page and untick/uncheck the Search Visibility button.
 If you don’t do that, the search engines won’t index your website.

 How to work on your site without blocking search engines

 If you want to work on your site and stop people from viewing the pages while it’s in development, but don’t want to block search engines, install a maintenance mode plugin.

 There are tons to choose from.
 Check them put here.